harirajeev/learn_LLMS/Llama.md

              -  keeping a competitive advantage over other open source models or
              -  avoiding copyright related lawsuits.
          -   [Llama copyright drama: Meta stops disclosing what data it uses to train the company's giant AI models.](https://www.businessinsider.in/tech/news/llama-copyright-drama-meta-stops-disclosing-what-data-it-uses-to-train-the-companys-giant-ai-models/articleshow/101887460.cms)
+              -   Meta has not disclosed the training data used to train Llama 2.
+              -   A major battle is brewing over generative AI and copyright.
+Publishers want to be paid if their work has been used to train large language models.
+Big tech companies would rather not pay.
+              -   One way to avoid the issue is to just not tell anyone what data you used to train your AI model.
+Meta seems to be trying that tactic.
+              -   Llama 1 in its research paper listed down a table of all the data that it used
+              -   Publishers, authors, and other creators have suddenly realized their work is being used to train all these AI models.
+Were they asked for permission?
+No.
+              -   A slew of lawsuits are already challenging tech companies' right to use this information for AI model training.
+[Sarah Silverman's complaint is probably the most famous so far](https://www.businessinsider.in/tech/news/this-is-why-comedian-sarah-silverman-is-suing-openai-the-company-behind-chatgpt/articleshow/101617635.cms)

    -   https://blog.ovhcloud.com/fine-tuning-llama-2-models-using-a-single-gpu-qlora-and-ai-notebooks/
    -   https://huggingface.co/docs/transformers/model_doc/llama2
    -   https://www.mlexpert.io/machine-learning/tutorials/alpaca-and-llama-inference